ldelossa/cilium/Documentation/cmdref/cilium-operator-azure.md

       --config-dir string                                    Configuration directory that contains a file for each option --controller-group-metrics strings                     List of controller group names for which to to enable metrics.
 Accepts 'all' and 'none'.
 The set of controller group names available is not guaranteed to be stable between Cilium versions.
   -D, --debug                                                Enable debugging mode
+      --dns-server-addresses strings                         A list of DNS server addresses to be used by the operator DNS client for resolution of FQDNs in IsovalentFQDNGroup CRDs.
+Each address should be in the form "<ip>:<port>".
+When resolving an FQDN, the operator will try to query the first server.
+If it fails, it will try the next one and so on, following the order specified by the user.
       --enable-cilium-endpoint-slice                         If set to true, the CiliumEndpointSlice feature is enabled.
 If any CiliumEndpoints resources are created, updated, or deleted in the cluster, all those changes are broadcast as CiliumEndpointSlice updates to all of the Cilium agents.
       --enable-cilium-operator-server-access strings         List of cilium operator APIs which are administratively enabled.
 Supports '*'. (default [*])
       --enable-ipv4                                          Enable IPv4 support (default true)